Ian Trethowan: Career

 Cautious and conservative-minded, he was responsible for the sacking of Kenny Everett from Radio 1 in 1970 for making a joke suggesting that the wife of John Peyton, the transport minister in the Conservative government, had only passed her driving test because she had "slipped the examiner a fiver".

 In 1979, when Trethowan was Director-General, the BBC governors scuppered a plan to broadcast Michael Parkinson's chat show three nights a week, probably because the idea seemed too populist.

 Trethowan's final months at the BBC saw the Thatcher government dissatisfied with what it saw as the corporation's insufficiently patriotic coverage of the Falklands War.
 From 1987 until his death from motor neurone disease, he was chairman of Thames Television.
-He was knighted in 1980.
+He received an Honorary Doctor of Civil Law degree from the University of East Anglia in July 1979.
+Trethowan was made a Knight Bachelor in the 1980 Birthday Honours.
+He died at Cromwell Hospital, London on the night of 12 December 1990.
+A memorial service for Trethowan was held at St Martin-in-the-Fields on 5 March 1991.

 In 1994, when announcing her plans to reduce the dominance of received pronunciation and include more regional accents on Radio 3 and Radio 4, Liz Forgan (who then held Trethowan's old post as managing director of BBC network radio) said that she wanted to move away from the attitude she said he had expressed when he heard a Birmingham accent on BBC radio and said "What is that sound doing on the BBC?
 Get it off."